 “a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
 This cloud model promotes availability … “ (cloud computing definition)

-There are 5 Essential Characteristics of Cloud Computing
+5 Essential Characteristics of Cloud Computing

 - On-demand self-service, meaning you can use computer capabilities, like server time or network storage, without human help from that service provider.